LeelaChessZero/lczero.org/content/dev/wiki/Testing-guide.md

 `ordo -Q -D -a 0 -A "sf" -W -n8 -s1000 -U "0,1,2,3,4,5,6,7,8,9,10" -j h2h.txt -C matrix.csv -p games.pgn`

-`-a 0 -A "sf"` basically anchors all ratings relative to the player called "sf" at 0 elo, you can change the name and anchored rating of course.
+`-a 0 -A "sf"` anchors all ratings relative to the player called "sf" at 0 elo; you can change the name and anchored rating here.
 This should output something similar to this (3 engine example):

 ```
    # PLAYER                 :  RATING  ERROR  POINTS  PLAYED   (%)  CFS(%)    W     D    L  D(%)